lgmazeto/webScrapingAmazon/README.md

 A short code to show how powerful the web scraping tecnic can be.

-You can check more information about this in my post on medium: https://bit.ly/3NhVNUk
+You can check for more information about this in my post on medium: https://bit.ly/3NhVNUk

 Enjoy.